Tun Tun Naung

-Tun Tun Naung (ထွန်းထွန်းနောင်; born 30 April 1963) is a Burmese military officer and incumbent Minister of Border Affairs of Myanmar.
-Tun Tun Naung is a career soldier, and currently holds the rank of Lieutenant General.
-Since he is a Union Minister of Border Affairs, he is also a member of the Union Government and National Defence and Security Council.
+Tun Tun Naung (ထွန်းထွန်းနောင်; born 30 April 1963) is a Burmese military officer and the incumbent Minister for Home Affairs of Myanmar.
+He was the former Union Minister of Border Affairs Tun Tun Naung is a career soldier, and currently holds the rank of Lieutenant General.
+As a Union Minister of Border Affairs, he was also a member of the Union Government and National Defence and Security Council.

 Career

 Tun Tun Naung was born in 1963 and graduated from the 25th intake of Defence Service Academy.
 His colleagues from 25th intake are General Mya Tun Oo, member of SAC and Lieutenant-General Aung Lin Dwe, Secretary of SAC.